Webster's Unabridged Dictionary - Letter P - Page 12

 Papillose (a.)
 Covered with, or bearing, papillae; resembling papillae; papillate; papillar; papillary.

-Papillote (n.) a small piece of paper on which women roll up their hair to make it curl; a curl paper.
+Papillote (n.)
+A small piece of paper on which women roll up their hair to make it curl; a curl paper.

 Papillous (a.)
 Papillary; papillose.

 Papism (n.)
-Popery; -- an offensive term.
+Popery; -- an offensive term. -- Milton.

 Papist (n.) (亦作P-)【貶】天主教徒 A Roman catholic; one who adheres to the Church of Rome and the authority of the pope; -- an offensive designation applied to Roman Catholics by their opponents.
 Papistic